Joining the BTRSS

 Joining from the BTPS

-If you were previously a BTPS member and were moved into the BTRSS on 1 July 2018, then you'll find more detail about your contribution options, and how much BT will pay into your pension on the Your Rewards site.
+If you were previously a BTPS member and were moved into the BTRSS on or after 1 July 2018, then you'll find more detail about your contribution options, and how much BT will pay into your pension on the Your Rewards site.

 Step 1: How does this add up for you?